0x03c6/rh_hashmap/README.md

-# rh_hashmap
+# Robin Hood Hashmap

-An implementation of the robin hood hashing algorithm in C.
+An implementation of the robin hood hashmap algorithm in C.